Months of QA, completed in hours with OwlityAI.

 Trend 2: Deeper integration with DevOps pipelines

-2025 will mark another important progress point — autonomous testing tools will become an integral part of CI/CD pipelines in more test-conscious companies.
+2025 will mark another important progress point — autonomous testing tools will become an integral part of CI/CD pipelines, reflecting the current trends in software testing among forward-looking companies.
 This step allows for real-time tracking of code changes, triggered regression tests, and performance assessments.
 This, in turn, utterly accelerates the development process.

 Impact